Flag of Greenland

 Its local name in the Greenlandic language is Erfalasorput, which means "our flag".
 The term Aappalaartoq (meaning "the red") is also used for both the Greenlandic flag and the flag of Denmark (Dannebrog).
 Today, Greenlanders display both the Erfalasorput and the Dannebrog—often side by side.
-The flag of Greenland is the only national flag of a Nordic country or territory without a Nordic cross.
+The flag of Greenland is the only national flag of a Nordic country or territory without a Nordic cross, but is similar to the cultural Sámi flag, which also features a circular design and counterchanging of field and charge.